2009 swine flu pandemic in the United States by state: Introduction

 On April 24, New York City Department of Health and Mental Hygiene dispatched a team of investigators to the private St. Francis Preparatory School in Queens after 150 students complained of symptoms consistent with the disease.
 Several of the students had recently traveled to Mexico City.
-New York City Health Commissioner Dr. Thomas Frieden reported on April 25 that eight of the New York school cases were "probable" swine flu.
+New York City Health Commissioner Thomas Frieden reported on April 25 that eight of the New York school cases were "probable" swine flu.

 On April 26 the Centers for Disease Control and Prevention (CDC) confirmed that the Queens cases are indeed associated with the H1N1 virus.
 The students suffered only mild symptoms, and some have since recovered.

 On April 27 federal officials confirmed 20 new US cases at the same school in New York in which eight cases were confirmed earlier.

 As of April 29, one undergraduate commuter student on the Queens Campus of St. John's University had contracted the Swine Flu (A/H1N1) virus.
 The student was treated and recovered.

 On May 14, three New York City public schools were closed due to the flu symptoms of hundreds of students.

 On May 17, Mitchell Wiener, the assistant principal at a Queens school was confirmed as New York State's first death due to the disease.

 On May 24, a woman in her 50s died because of the disease and had other health problems.
 She is New York State's second death and the 11th in the country.
 On June 1 a child from the Bronx became the first minor in New York City to die of swine flu.
 On Wednesday, June 4, a man died in Onondaga County, which marked the first fatality from swine flu in New York outside of New York City.

 A city health department poll suggested that more than half a million citizens of New York may be infected as of June 11.

 By June 17, 2009, there had been 30 Swine flu deaths in New York.

 As of July 24, the CDC has reported 2,738 confirmed cases of the H1N1 flu.

 North Carolina

-The state health director, Dr. Jeffrey Engel, announced that there had been two probable cases of swine flu in the state.
+The state health director, Jeffrey Engel, announced that there had been two probable cases of swine flu in the state.
 The first case was a man traveling through Wake County, where the capital is located, on business.
 The other case was an Onslow County resident who had recently traveled to Texas.
 On a related note, North Carolina is one of 29 states that have deemed to have not stockpiled enough flu medicines by federal guidelines.
-However, Dr. Engel dismissed these concerns, saying, "I think the commercial supply will keep up at the present time."
+However, Engel dismissed these concerns, saying, "I think the commercial supply will keep up at the present time."

 North Carolina has 483 confirmed cases as of July 22.
 There have been six deaths confirmed in the state.
 The most famous victim of swine flu was Elliott Wilson, a student at North Carolina State University.
 He contracted the virus on September 10, 2009, and was responsible for infecting 13% of the student population.